jameshanlon/cheese/cheese/pages/surveyor-training.md

 ## Training

-To train to become a Heatview surveyor, you will need to attend our two-day training course to learn the basics of thermal imaging and building construction, led by thermal-imaging expert Brian Harper.
-We also run a half-day course on the health and safety aspects of working in people's homes.
+To train to become a Heatview surveyor, you will need to complete our training course which covers the both theory parts of the role (thermal imaging and building construction) and practical aspects of using equipment and conducting surveys.

-We normally hold these courses in October and November, before the start of the surveying season.
+The training is provided completely free of charge and is a comprehensive course that can prepare someone for role of heatview surveyor without any previous experience.
+The theory side of the course is offered as an online course and then we consolidate this learning in face-to-face classroom training.
+Throughout the course there are trainers on hand to support delegates where needed.
+They are usually held in October and November, at the start of the surveying season.

-The two-day course has classroom-based and practical parts, with plenty of time for questions and discussion.
-Nick Banks, a participant of the training course, held over the weekend of 21st, 22nd October 2017 said:
+The course delivers content through a range of methods with tine given for plenty of discussion and questions.
+Nick Banks, a participant of a previous training course, said:

 > I just wanted to say thank you for the excellent course you delivered last
 > weekend.
 I thought the whole was delivered at the right pace, with insight,
 > gentle humour and plenty of opportunity to harvest contributions from the
 > trainees. [...]
-I look forward to the follow up sessions and, in the
+I look forward to the follow up sessions and, in the meantime,
-> meantime, I’d like to start proactively raising interest in a thermal survey
+> I’d like to start proactively raising interest in a thermal survey on my street
-> on my street and then the wider area.
+> and then the wider area.

-You will gain experience of CHEESE thermal imaging surveys by assisting a trained Heatview surveyor and shadow them as they perform house surveys.
+Once you have completed training course you will gain experience of thermal-imaging surveys by assisting a trained Heatview surveyor and shadowing them as they perform surveys.
 If you have undertaken the training courses, it is possible to become a fully-fledged Heatview surveyor in the same season.
-The final step to completing the training is for Brian Harper to assess a survey led by you, to check you are confident and capable of delivering surveys to the public.
-After this, you will be eligible for payment and be able to lead surveys, and help train new aspiring surveyors.
+The final step to be signed off as a heatview surveryor is to lead survey yourself so trainers can make sure you are confident and capable of delivering surveys unaccompanied.

 If you were not able to complete the training courses, you can assist with surveys but will need to wait to complete the next training course to complete